Dog and Cat Teeth Cleaning in Greenville For Lasting Health

 - Trouble picking up toys

 Our dental services aim to prevent and manage dental disease.
 All of our dental procedures require anesthesia for your pet's safety.
 We also highly recommend pre-anesthetic blood work for all of our patients to ensure they have no underlying conditions that could affect anesthesia.
-During a professional dental procedure, we perform the following:
+During a professional dog and cat teeth cleaning procedure, we perform the following:

 - A comprehensive oral examination, taking note of tartar buildup, gum health, broken or loose teeth, etc.